-When a UniDUR response is received, the pharmacist must verify the information against the beneficiary's drug profile and current prescription, evaluate the conflict and decide whether or not to dispense the drug.
-Actions can range from conferring with the beneficiary and checking the beneficiary's profile to consulting with the prescriber.
+When a UniDUR response is received, the pharmacist must verify the information against the patient's drug profile and current prescription, evaluate the conflict, and decide whether or not to dispense the drug.
+Actions can range from conferring with the patient and checking the patient's profile to consulting with the prescriber.

-If the message is "early refill" or "therapeutic duplication", the pharmacist must determine whether the prescription should be filled, refused or changed.
+If the message is "early refill" or "therapeutic duplication" the pharmacist must determine whether the prescription should be filled, refused, or changed.

-If the pharmacist or beneficiary is unaware of any conflicting prescriptions, the pharmacist may call the Point of Sale (POS) Help Desk for additional information on the UniDUR message.
-(See Appendix 37.5.4 for POS Help Desk contact number.)
+If the pharmacist or recipient is unaware of any conflicting prescriptions, the pharmacist may call the Molina Point of Sale Help Desk at 1-800-648-0790 for additional information on the UniDUR message.